alamshaikh9025/greendzine/README.md

 # React + Vite

-To view live demo of this webpage go to [Link text](https://alam-greendzine.netlify.app/)
+To view live demo of this webpage go to [Greendzine](https://alam-greendzine.netlify.app/)

 This is a simple webpage created using react
     It has 2 pages 1)A Dashboard and 2) A search employee list function